dibyendumajumdar/ravi/readthedocs/lua-introduction.rst

 * Lua provides a debug API that can be used to manipulate Lua's internals to a degree - and can be used to implement a debugger
 * Lua has an incremental garbage collector
 * Lua is Open Source but has a closed development model - external contributions are not possible
-* Major Lua versions are not backward compatible
 * LuaJIT is a JIT compiler for Lua but features an optional high performance C interface mechanism that makes it incompatible with Lua

 In the rest of this document I will expand on each of the features above.